qedihakunamatata/Labeling-Web-App/README.md

 ## Project Description

-Create a labeling function web app that allow users to crop image with label and certain shapes, save image to txt, JSON & XML file.
+Create a labeling function app that allow users to crop image with label and certain shapes, save image to txt, JSON & XML file.

-## Group

-## Tutor